AdrianOrcik/HowTo/README.md

 </details>

-<details><summary>How we optimized the UI testing workflow for QA? </summary>
+<details><summary>How to optimize the UI testing workflow for QA? </summary>

-:pencil: How we optimized the UI testing workflow for QA?
+:pencil: How to optimize the UI testing workflow for QA?
 ---------
 :warning: Issue
   ---------
-- Not stable codebase required to be re-tested almost after each code change
+- Not stable codebase required to be re-tested almost after each code iteration
-- QA time is burned on typical UI test cases, it cost their time and energy
+- QA time is burned by typical UI test cases

 :bulb: Solution
   ---------
-- Developed a simple UI testing tool that is able to run simple test cases to avoid basic human mistakes
+- Develop a simple UI testing tool that is able to run simple test cases and avoid basic human mistakes
-- Automatic run on specific screens during QA is doing regular testing session
+- Run automatically on specific screens while QA is doing regular testing session

 :white_check_mark: Features
   ---------
 - Reusable test scenarios
-- Automatic run on specific screens
+- Run automatically on specific screens
-- Different error handling
+- Various error handling
   - Button reference
   - Text or image overlaps
   - Navigation validation after button click
-  - HUD bitwise validation
+  - HUD bitwise validation, etc...

 ### Architecture